 May you fill your heart with so much love that there is no room for hate.

-If you want personal and collective wellbeing, you need to take a heart-centered approach to how you treat the “other” — other sex, other race, other religion, other culture, other political party, other belief system, other point of view.
+If you want personal and collective wellbeing, you need to take a heart-centered approach to how you treat the “other” — other sex, other race, other religion, other culture, other political parties, other belief systems, other points of view.

 The path of enlightened living is a path where we and “other” can coexist in peace by focusing more on our similarities than our differences, and focusing more on the solutions than the problems.
 And the solutions always start with us—our choices and actions, which collectively create the very world we have.